 A leave of absence is granted for one subject semester at a time.
 You should submit your application for permission to take a leave of absence at the time you re-enrol but must submit it no later than one month after commencement of the lecture period of the semester in question.
-Click here for the exact start date of the lecture period of the semester in question.
+Click "dates and deadlines" for the exact start date of the lecture period of the semester in question.

 Please note that you will be charged semester fees for semesters of leave.

 If you develop a medical condition in the middle of a semester, a leave of absence may be authorised, by way of exception, at a later date, provided that the following prerequisites are met: the condition occurs after the semester has started, you submit documentation from a medical practitioner that confirms this fact without delay after the condition has occurred, and the condition renders you unable to successfully complete the semester.
 This also applies in cases where a pre-existing medical condition deteriorates during a semester to the point that you are no longer able to pursue your studies and are thus rendered unable to successfully complete the semester.